Craig W. Holden

 Fong, Holden, and Trzcinka, "What Are The Best Liquidity Proxies For Global Research?"

-Holden and Kim, "Performance Share Plans: Valuation and Optimal Design"
+Holden and Kim, "Performance Share Plans: Valuation, Optimal Design, and Empirical Tests"

 Bhattacharya, Holden, and Jacobsen, "Penny Wise, Dollar Foolish: Buy-Sell Imbalances On and Around Round Numbers," Management Science, 2012, Vol. 15.
 Pgs 413-431.